-Iron is needed to get oxygen to your cells.
-If your levels are low, I find that one of the symptoms can be low sex drive.
+Iron is needed to get oxygen to your cells, and if your levels are low, I find that one of the symptoms can be low sex drive.
+In fact, a study published in PLoS One found sexual function and satisfaction were significantly lower in women with iron deficiency anemia (IDA.)
 I suggest having your iron and ferritin levels tested to see where you add up.

 What to do: If your levels are low, you have to find out the cause.
 I suggest first working with your doctor to rule out any internal bleeds.
 Once that is cleared, eating iron-rich foods like grass-fed liver or beef as well as green leafy vegetables and beets is a great way to start restoring your iron stores.

 Adrenal fatigue occurs when the adrenal glands are not properly producing the stress hormone cortisol.
 It causes cortisol levels to be either too high or too low, and this can leave you feeling exhausted and burnt out.
 Higher cortisol levels can interfere with sexual arousal, research shows, and experiencing chronic stress can have the same effect.